 When To Seek Therapy For Trauma

 If you have experienced a traumatic event you may be wondering if and when to seek therapy.
-Our mental health experts at The Counseling and Wellness Center of Pittsburgh and here are to help you identify 7 ways to tell that you should seek professional help in dealing with a traumatic experience.
-It’s estimated that approximately 225 million adults in the United States alone have experienced a traumatic event in their lifetime.
+Our trauma-informed therapists at The Counseling and Wellness Center of Pittsburgh are here to help you identify when to seek professional help in dealing with a traumatic experience.

 What is Trauma?